ihrz/ihrz/readme.md

 # Official iHorizon Repo :o

-iHorizon is a Discord bot written in [NodeJS](https://nodejs.org) and using the [discord.js](https://npmjs.org/discord.js) module.
-It has a large variety of features, including moderation, invite management, guild configuration, fun commands, music playback, giveaways, and backup, and lot of more.
+iHorizon is a Discord bot written in [JS](https://nodejs.org) and using the [discord.js](https://npmjs.org/discord.js) module.
+It has a large variety of features, including moderation, invite management, guild configuration, fun commands, music playback, giveaways, backup and lot more!

 ## Languages
 * English